rncbc/qsynth/README.md

 into a softsynth management application allowing the user to control and manage a variety of command line softsynths but for the moment it wraps the excellent [FluidSynth](http://www.fluidsynth.org).
+Qsynth is licensed under the ´GNU GPL-2.0-or-later´ license.

 ## Requirements